canjs/canjs/index.md

 ## can.Control `can.Control(classProps, prototypeProps)`

 [can.Control](http://donejs.com/docs.html#!can.Control) creates organized, memory-leak free, rapidly performing, stateful controls.
-It is used to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [can.route](http://donejs.com/docs.html#!can.route).
-Its serves as both a traditional view and a traditional controller.
+Use it to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [can.route](http://donejs.com/docs.html#!can.route).
+It can serve as a traditional view and a traditional controller.

-Let's make a basic todos widget that lists todos and lets us destroy them.
-Add the following to __todos.js__:
+The following examples make a basic todos widget that lists todos and lets us destroy them.
+Create a control constructor function of your own by extending `can.Control`.

 {% highlight javascript %}
 var Todos = can.Control({